webmarketingroi/optimizely-x-cli/README.md

 ### Initialize a new Optimizely X project in current directory

 Before you create an experiment or variation you’ll want to initialize a project.
-If have an existing project and have been issued an API key you can use the remote (-r) option, and if not just create it locally.
+If you have an existing project and have been issued a personal API token you can use the remote (-r) option, and if not just create it locally.
 You’ll need to specify the project id (required).